Mara-Li/obsidian-enhanced-copy/README.md

 npm run build
 ```

+> **Note**
+> You can use the `.env` file with adding the key `VAULT_DEV` to specify the path to your Obsidian (development) vault.
+This will allow you to test your plugin without specify each times the path to the vault.

 ### 📤 Export

 You can use the `npm run export` command to export your plugin to your Obsidian Main Vault.
 To do that, you need the `.env.json` file with the following content: